richardswesterhof/pyne/dependency_checker/README.md

 This program works with any graph that Pyne outputs (in theory)

-To generate the expected matrix from Structure101, one must right-click anywhere outside the packages in the main graph view, hover over the "Flatten" option, and select "To leaf packages" (for comparing on package level) or "" (for comparing on a class level) from the sub-menu.
+To generate the expected matrix from Structure101, one must right-click anywhere outside the packages in the main graph view, hover over the "Flatten" option, and select "To leaf packages" (for comparing on package level) or "To classes" (for comparing on a class level) from the sub-menu.

 Next, go to the "View" tab and select the composition view.
 You should now see the matrix that shows the amount of dependencies between each package.